margaretmf/margaretmf.github.io/poetry.md

 Nothing is lost, nothing about America's roots are being displaced.
 Everyone in the country belongs - all races, all creeds, all cultures, all religions.
 America, a melting pot, belongs to the English settlers, the Irish immigrants, the Scottish explorers, the African freedom-finders and Soul-givers, the Italians, the Chinese scientists, the Indian engineers and food-makers, the Jewish, the Muslim.
+We were and can all be immigrants made new, we were and can all be explorers, we were and can all be settlers finding our place to settle, rest and be at peace, we were and can all be freedom-finders, no matter our background.
 Americans, tied to the land, has a new day in the sun.
 The land belongs to everyone.
 America is not at the center, but represents freedom-finding, for all ethnic backgrounds and races.